FlorentLM/pytinybvh/README.md

 ## Usage examples

+Below are some examples.
+But be sure to check out the stub file `src/_pytinybvh.pyi` to see everything.

 `pytinybvh` provides two types of BVH builders: **Core (zero-copy)** builders for performance and **Convenience (include copying)** builders for ease of use with common data formats.

 ---